b9Joker108/Sys.TEAM.es.md/README.md

 https://github.com/b9Joker108/nu_scripts

-I feel it would be execellent to have a co-ordinated script base, where a script tendered in one shell scripting dialect, is also met and checked, as well as qualified point-coynterpoint, with a comparable scripting solution and execution, in all the other shell dialects.
-This co-ordinated dialogue and showcase, would be profoundly useful and edifying, for its localised and interrogable, comparative and comparable executions.
+As an aspiration, I feel it would be execellent to house a co-ordinated script base or showcase, where a script tendered in one shell scripting dialect, is also met and checked, as well as qualified point-coynterpoint, with a comparable scripting solution and execution, in all the other extant shell scripting dialects.
+This tender this co-ordinated dialogue and showcase, would be profoundly useful and edifying, for its centralised (and easily `git clone` localised and/or easily `git` forked) and interrogable, democratically and easily accessible, comparative and comparable solutions and executions.